-The AIDS Project provides free and anonymous HIV and Hep C testing and counseling in a safe atmosphere.
+The AIDS Project provides free HIV and Hep C testing in a safe and confidential atmosphere.

 Should I be tested for HIV?